cazacov/CarND-Behavioral-Cloning-P3/writeup_report.md

 To reduce overfitting I did two things:

-#### Gathered more data ####
+#### Gather more data ####

-Every image is flipped horizontaly, which effectively produces another training map were car drives in opposite direction.
+Every image is flipped horizontally, which effectively produces another training map were car drives in opposite direction.

 Source: